Yael Eisenstat: Career

+Eisenstat is frequently sought out for expert testimony on issues of online election integrity.
+In November 2023, she was invited to testify at one of the AI Insight Forums, led by Senate Majority Leader Charles "Chuck" Schumer, in her capacity as an online democracy advocate.
+Eisenstat's written and oral testimony included calls to improve access to authentic and verifiable information, to promote transparency by AI developers, and to increase industry actors' incentives to prioritize public trust and user safety on their platforms.

+Eisenstat is a noted advocate for changes to Section 230 of the Communications Decency Act, which automatically immunizes social media companies from liability for most harms that arise on their platforms.
+Eisenstat has not called for repeal of Section 230, but instead argues that it must be updated to reflect today's technological landscape.

 Media

 Eisenstat has written for many major newspapers and magazines, including for the New York Times and Time.
 She has also appeared on CNN, BBC, and other televised news networks.
 She has been publicly critical of some of Facebook's activities and written outspoken pieces on the company as well as given interviews on it, including about online voter suppression.

 In her articles for the New York Times and the Huffington Post, Eisenstat has criticized President Donald Trump's January 2017 speech to the Central Intelligence Agency as disrespectful and self-serving.
+In August 2025, she was one of 37 former intelligence officials who had their security clearances revoked at Trump's direction.

 Her TED Talk "How Facebook Profits from Polarization" was published online in August 2020.

 On 25 September 2020, Eisenstat was named as one of the 25 members of the "Real Facebook Oversight Board", an independent monitoring group over Facebook.